Jeff Pulaski, director

 Art Foundation Studies

-Prior to completing ARTF 202, all art and design students are designated BA in art majors.
+Prior to completing ARTF 202, all art and design students are designated Bachelor of Arts, art emphasis majors.

 Upon completion of ARTF 202, students declare a degree path with major emphasis and are eligible for appropriate upper-division coursework.
 Changing major codes within art and design after completing ARTF 202 requires approval by the art and design faculty in the new major area.